-The Ultimate Guide to Applying for Graduate Entry Medicine in 2024
+The Ultimate Guide to Applying for Graduate Entry Medicine in 2025

 Graduate Medicine Oxford.png

-What is a graduate entry medical course?
+What is graduate entry medicine?

 Some people have always known that they want to become a doctor, and are keen to begin medical school as soon as they can.
 However, other people may not realise that medicine is for them until later in life.
 There may be other subjects that they love, and want to study at university.
 Or they may encounter barriers or challenges that can get in the way of training: perhaps a disappointing exam result, or a change in personal circumstances.
-Luckily, there are lots of different routes into medicine.
+Luckily, there are lots of different routes into medicine, including graduate entry medicine.
 It is important to make sure you know about these different routes, so that you can make a fully informed choice about the best option for you.

 In an undergraduate medical degree, you will go straight from school to studying medicine at university.
 Most people are aged around eighteen when they begin the course, or a little older if they have taken some time out (for example a gap year).
 It then takes an average of five to six years to complete the course, after which you qualify as a doctor, ready to begin work!